sourdoughbrett/Bot_Brie_Starter/README.md

 ### **a.)
 Boilerplate Scripts**
 Live trading scripts located in `scripts/boilerplate/`:
 - **Trailing_Stop_OHLC.py**: Implements trailing stop logic for live trading (hourly timeframe example)
+- **Lazybear_Swing_OHLC.py**: Alert only strategy using daily frames and the use of the lazybear indicator.

 ### **b.)
 Backtesting Scripts**
 Backtesting scripts located in `scripts/backtest/`: